The ins & outs of ecommerce payment processors

 You do your job of generating sales, and you trust your payment processor to do theirs.

-Despite the crucial role that payment processors play for your ecommerce store, many online sellers don’t know the difference between a payment gateway, payment processor, and payment service provider (hint: they are not all the same).
+Despite the crucial role that payment processors play for your ecommerce store and ecommerce operations, many online sellers don’t know the difference between a payment gateway, payment processor, and payment service provider (hint: they are not all the same).
 Without this, how can you be sure you have chosen the right provider for your business?

-• The differences between a payment gateway, payment processor, and payment service provider,
+• What are the differences between a payment gateway, payment processor, and payment service provider?

-• How the money ends up in your bank account, and
+• How does the money end up in your bank account?

 It takes about 2 seconds from the time a customer hits the "pay" button until they receive a "transaction approved" notification.
 During those 2 seconds, a lot is happening behind-the-scenes to ensure the cash successfully goes from your customer’s bank to your business bank account.